-The Butterfly Unit is a 40 bed Level 6B Neonatal Intensive Care Unit/High Dependency Unit.
+The Butterfly Unit is a 40-bed Level 6B Neonatal Intensive Care Unit/High Dependency Unit.
 We are one of four level 6 neonatal units in the state of Victoria and we are the tertiary surgical unit for the neonatal population in Victoria.
 Any neonate who requires surgery in the state of Victoria is transferred to us.
-Majority of our patients are transferred in and out via the Paediatric Infant Perinatal Retrieval (PIPER) service.
-Our neonatal intensive care unit also specialises in an advanced and specialised form of ventilation known as JET ventilation which is used in our unwell neonates who are not responding to normal forms of ventilation (Life support).
+The majority of our patients are transferred in and out via the Paediatric Infant Perinatal Retrieval (PIPER) service.
+Our neonatal intensive care unit also specialises in an advanced and specialised form of ventilation known as JET ventilation which is used in our unwell neonates who are not responding to normal forms of ventilation (life support).
 Highly specialised nurses are trained to care for these patients within the unit.

 Tell us about your RCH journey.
 When you joined, the roles you’ve held here.

 I have worked at RCH for the past 13 years.
-I finished my Bachelor of nursing in 2005 and I started my Graduate Nurse Program here at RCH in 2006 on the Oncology Unit.
+I finished my Bachelor of Nursing in 2005 and I started my Graduate Nurse Program here at RCH in 2006 in the oncology unit.

-I was extremely lucky to be accepted post my graduate year into the Career Advancement Program where I started my career in Paediatric Intensive Care (PICU).
+I was extremely lucky to be accepted after my graduate year into the Career Advancement Program, where I started my career in Paediatric Intensive Care (PICU).
 I had found my passion and specialty when working in the critical care environment and commenced further studies to specialise via a Postgraduate Diploma in PICU at the University of Melbourne.

-In January 2015 I was successful in obtaining a position to cover the NUM role on the Platypus Unit (Surgical/Orthopaedic) for a fixed term contract and in December of 2015 the opportunity arose to apply for the NUM ongoing role on the Butterfly Unit, and my application was successful.
-I have now been the NUM here on Butterfly for over 2 and a half years.
+In January 2015 I was successful in obtaining a position to cover the NUM role on the Platypus Unit (Surgical/Orthopaedic) for a fixed term contract and in December 2015 the opportunity arose to apply for the NUM ongoing role on the Butterfly Unit.
+I have now been the NUM here on Butterfly for over two-and-a-half years.